 This Set Tag Protocol page consists of two forms.
 The first form (top) allows you to select which type of tags the reader will acquire or the type of protocol(s) to utilize on the air interface.
-Currently, the reader operates on ISO18000-6C tags.
+Currently, the reader can operate with either ISO18000-6C (ISOC), ISO18000-6B (ISOB), SuperTag, ISO10374, EASALARM, or any combination.